-In Case of an Emergency
+In the case of Emergency

-Disasters Can Happen Any Time, Any Where
+Disasters Can Happen Any Time, Anywhere

-Due to local and state regulations, many disaster shelters are not allowed to take in pets (excluding service animals).
+Whether it’s a flood, home fire, storm damage, or evacuation, it’s important to have a plan for your family, including your pets.
+In addition to having an evacuation plan, you should always have a pet disaster relief kit at hand.
+Due to local and state regulations, many disaster shelters are prohibited from taking pets (excluding service animals).
 As part of your disaster pet preparedness kit, have a list of hotels/motels outside your local area that accept pets, any friends or family members that may be able to take them in during an emergency, or any potential pet boarding facilities outside your area.
 During emergency situations, some local shelters will also have a set amount of kennel space to offer pets during disasters.

 For more basic needs, your kit should include enough food and water for your pet for 10 days.
-Don’t forget to include bowls, litter, litter box, litter scoop, garbage bags and manual can opener.
+Don’t forget to include bowls, litter, litter box, litter scoop, garbage bags, and manual can opener.
 If your pet is on a prescription diet, make sure to include a written script from your veterinarian in case you are dislocated for an extended period of time.

-In addition to your disaster kit, you should always have identifying stickers on your windows and doors indicating to rescue officials how many pets you have and what type.
+In addition to your disaster kit, you should always have to identify stickers on your windows and doors indicating to rescue officials how many pets you have and what type.
 In the event that you evacuate with your pet during a disaster, make sure to write across those stickers “EVACUATED” to prevent rescue workers from wasting valuable time searching.
 These stickers can help save your pet’s life in the event of a home fire, or any disaster where you are not able to get home to your pet.

 If you have any additional questions or need help putting together your kit, feel free to call us at 703-525-1955.
 The hope is you’ll never need this information, but the best attitude is to be prepared for anything life might throw at you and your furry companion(s).